 How to make your pet's doctor visit as stress free as possible?

 All dogs should be on a controlled leash at all times.
-If using a flexi-lead, please maintain control of your pet and keep him or her close to you as to respect the personal space of the other patients in the waiting area.
+If using a flexi-lead, feel free to use one of the slip leads hanging by the door.
+Please maintain control of your pet and keep him or her close to you as to respect the personal space of the other patients in the waiting area.

 Please have your cat in a carrier.
 We do have an area reserved for our kitty patients and recommend keeping the carrier with you.